 ONWARD Does Not Hold Cash Deposits at Silicon Valley Bank

-The company’s cash is held at banks with a Moody’s rating of A1 or higher

-/EIN News/ -- EINDHOVEN, the Netherlands, LAUSANNE, Switzerland, and BOSTON, MA USA, March 13, 2023 (GLOBE NEWSWIRE) -- March 13, 2023 – ONWARD Medical N.V.
-(Euronext: ONWD), the medical technology company creating innovative therapies to restore movement, independence, and health in people with spinal cord injury, today announced it does not hold cash deposits nor securities at Silicon Valley Bank (SVB).
+EINDHOVEN, the Netherlands, LAUSANNE, Switzerland, and BOSTON, MA USA, March 13, 2023 (GLOBE NEWSWIRE) -- March 13, 2023 – ONWARD Medical N.V.
+ONWD, the medical technology company creating innovative therapies to restore movement, independence, and health in people with spinal cord injury, today announced it does not hold cash deposits nor securities at Silicon Valley Bank (SVB).

 On March 10, 2023, the California Department of Financial Protection and Innovation closed SVB and appointed the Federal Deposit Insurance Corporation (FDIC) as receiver.
 ONWARD has no business arrangements nor known exposure to SVB.